28 Vitamin B5 Foods for Staying Healthy & Energetic

 Yellow Sweet Corn

 Besides being a vitamin C bomb, pomegranates landed themselves a spot on the list of vitamin B5 foods.
-One cup of this fruit serves 13% of your daily value of vitamin B5.
-They are also loaded with vitamin K and a great source of folate and thiamine.
+One cup of this fruit covers 13% of the vitamin’s DV.
+Pomegranates are also loaded with vitamin K, and they are a great source of folate and thiamine.
 In addition, they protect against cancer, heart disease and help with arthritis.

 Thanks to this list, now you know what foods have vitamin B5.
-As you can see, a wide range of meats, fruits, and vegetables are rich in this important nutrient, so it won’t be difficult for you to create a healthy eating plan with a sufficient amount of pantothenic acid.
+As you can see, a wide range of meats, fruits, and vegetables are rich in this critical nutrient, so it won’t be difficult for you to create a healthy eating plan with a sufficient amount of pantothenic acid.

-Recommended Daily Intake
+Recommended Daily Intake of B5 Vitamin

-- From birth to 6 months — 1.7 mg
+- from birth to 6 months — 1.7 mg

-- From 7 to 12 months — 1.8 mg
+- from 7 to 12 months — 1.8 mg

-- From 1 to 3 years — 2 mg
+- from 1 to 3 years — 2 mg

-- From 4 to 8 years — 3 mg
+- from 4 to 8 years — 3 mg

-- From 9 to 13 years — 4 mg
+- from 9 to 13 years — 4 mg

 - 14+ years — 5 mg